-The best way to find out whether implants are right for you is to phone and arrange a time to meet Dr Harris and the team.
+The best way to find out whether implants are right for you is to phone and arrange a time to meet one of our dentists and the team.
 Only during an examination we can see what shape your mouth and gums are in, explain your options and exactly how we’ll perform the procedure.
-(A full examination is needed to see what shape your mouth and gums are in, so that we can confidently explain your options and exactly how we’ll perform the procedure…)
+(A full examination is needed to see what shape your mouth and gums are in, so that we can confidently explain your options and exactly how we’ll perform the procedure).

 How do I look after my Dental Implants?

 Like your natural teeth, dental implants, crowns or bridges need to be regularly brushed and flossed, if not they can develop plaque and tartar which may cause other dental problems and gum disease.
-It is important to have a regular at-home routine and Dr Linc will recommend you attend regular check-up and clean appointments.
+It is important to have a regular at-home routine and your Dentist will recommend you attend regular check-up and clean appointments.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.